 TV personality Charu Sharma, who co-founded Mashal Sports, understood the immense potential that the game had.
 Together with broadcaster Star Sports, he organized the Pro Kabaddi League (PKL) in 2014.
 It was the newest addition to the list of franchise-based sports leagues in India.
 Soon the league became so popular that millions of people in India began watching it.

 There are already many betting predictions with the 2021 IPL.
-As the PKL is also growing in popularity, the comparison will be unavoidable.
+As the PKL is also growing in the popularity, the comparison will be unavoidable.

 Social media: